This guide is intended for Fall 2021 PRL 206 students (course taught by Prof. Anthony D'Angelo)

 Travel and Tourism

 The database called ScienceDirect contains current and back issues of the scholarly journal, Annals of Tourism Research.
-This is SU Libraries Classic Catalog listing for Annals of Tourism Research (click on the 'get it' link to navigate into recent and older articles).
 Another journal those working in this specialization may wish to explore is entitled Place Branding and Public Diplomacy

 Nonprofit Sector (Primarily Non-Arts Related)